rickb777/iso8601/README.md

   - `3.0.0`

-  Parse & ParseString now return iso8601.Time, which emulates time.Time but replaces methods that return Time so that it can be a drop-in replacement.
+  Parse & ParseString now return `iso8601.Time`, which encapsulates `time.Time` but replaces methods that return `Time` so that it can be a drop-in replacement.

   - `2.1.0`